 Jack Heathcote, a 37-year-old salsa teacher from Carlton, Nottingham, and his partner can go diving at will.
 Why, you ask?
 Their new five-bedroom households the biggest domestic aquarium in all of Britain.
 And that’s not the half of it; the tank is home to exotic species from places like Amazon and Congo.
 Place exactly beneath the home’s living room, the 12-feet 6-inches x 12-feet 8-inches x 7-feet tank also features a viewing window.

 Cleaned every 15 days, thanks to Jack’s diving skills, the tank needs 4,800 gallons of water to fill up.
-It is house to two chainsaw doradids, three 2-feet long Pacus, some Pangasius, a Red tail hybrid catfish, two alligator gars, eight enormous stingrays and two Fly River turtles.
+It is house to two chainsaw doradids, three 2-feet long Pacus, some Pangasius, a Redtail hybrid catfish, two alligator gars, eight enormous stingrays, and two Fly River turtles.
 Two Amazon based silver arowanas will join the festivities soon.
-It takes 30 minutes to feed the fishes and 6 hours to refill post cleaning!
+It takes 30 minutes to feed the fishes and 6 hours to refill post-cleaning!
 Jack’s prior house featured an indoor tropical pond with 12 stingrays.
 The tank is also interestingly constructed.
-Three of the sides of the tank use the foundation walls of the house for support, while a big part of floor was removed for accessibility access.
-In the basement, a glass wall has been placed instead of the brick wall, where some fishes swim in captivity.
+Three of the tank sides use the foundation walls of the house for support, while a big part of the floor was removed for accessibility access.
+A glass wall has been placed in the basement instead of the brick wall, where some fishes swim in captivity.

 (IMAGES REMOVED ON REQUEST OF OWNER)